-Located on the very fringes of France and straight out of the history books, Saint-Malo definitely shouldn’t be missed on a trip to Brittany… A windswept, walled city, St-Malo was founded as early as the 1st Century CE by the Gauls.
+Located on the very fringes of France and straight out of the history books, Saint-Malo definitely shouldn’t be missed on a trip to Brittany… A windswept, walled city, straight out of a storybook St-Malo was founded as early as the 1st Century CE by the Gauls.
 It soon came to be known as Reginca or Aletum by the Romans.
 With its easily protected and fortified position, the area was the site of a prominent Roman fort by the 4th-Century.
-Here are the very best things to do in Saint Malo!
+Here’s your ultimate guide to the very best things to do in Saint Malo!

 By the mid-sixth Century, modern-day Saint-Malo was founded by a saint of the same name.
 Saint Malo of Aleth was a Welsh immigrant who arrived in Brittany and was one of its original founding saints.
 Hailing from Wales, he arrived in the region to aid in the work of Saint Aron of Brittany, establishing several churches in the area.
 Also known as Saint Maclou, it’s thought that his name derives from the old Breton words meaning ‘hostage‘ and ‘bright/ beautiful’.